 In Layer 3, to calculate the routes to the destinations, Routing Protocols are used.
 Routing Protocols are also work on Layer 3.
 These Routing Protocols are :

-Routing Protocols work with IPv4.
+By the way above Routing Protocols work with IPv4.
 There are also new versions of this Routing Protocols with enhancements.
+These enhancements are done for IPv6 support.
+So, the Routing Protocols that support IPv6 are given below:

 You can checked the IPv4 and IPv6 Routing Protocol lessons for detailed explanations.